gravinamike/rig/README.md

+## Platforms

+Rig can be installed on a web server as a regular website (Linux is best), or it can be run locally on your computer as a desktop app (Windows only).
+See below for details on how to use it in both these ways.

 ## Setup

 ### Installation

 After cloning the site, run `npm i` to install dependencies and `npm run build` to build.

+### Setting up Java

+Rig requires Java for its back-end database.
+If you don't have it, you can get it [here](https://www.java.com/).

 ### Setting up the environment file